Port Arthur History Plays

 A London street kid is sent across the world to Point Puer.
 Will he escape his life of crime?

-Performed behind the Penitentiary 1.15pm and 3.30pm (weather permitting)
+Performed behind the Policeman's Residence 1.00 pm and 3.30 pm (weather permitting)

-The plays, which run approximately 20 minutes each, are produced and directed by Chris Hamley, who performs with Michael Edgar, Nelson Ohl and Nicole Farrow.
+The plays, which run approximately 20 minutes each, are produced and directed by Chris Hamley, who performs with Michael Edgar, Emesha Rudolf and Quinn Griggs.